Chapter 19. Busted!

 Sam waited patiently for the older man to go on.
 If he pushed him too far, he knew he wouldn't be able to stop the man from leaving again short from pulling out his fake badge (and hope the guy doesn't noticed that the badge doesn't have the name Sam on it), or physically restraining him against his will.

 Because Sam could see it in the man's eyes that it was getting too real for him.
-Maybe if Xander could of had a bit more time with the guy before they had gotten there, he could of everything they needed to stop the killings.
+Maybe if Xander could have had a bit more time with the guy before they had gotten there, he could have gotten everything they needed to stop the killings.

 He hated to think that, as he himself was upset that Xander had went behind their backs and disobeyed.